loda-lang/loda-programs/programs/oeis/list1.md

 * [A178710](http://oeis.org/A178710) ([L14 program](178/A178710.asm)): Partial sums of floor(4^n/7).
 * [A178742](http://oeis.org/A178742) ([L13 program](178/A178742.asm)): Partial sums of floor(2^n/9).
 * [A178789](http://oeis.org/A178789) ([L03 program](178/A178789.asm)): 4^(n-1) + 2: Number of acute angles after n iterations of the Koch snowflake construction.
+* [A178804](http://oeis.org/A178804) ([L43 program](178/A178804.asm)): When dealing cards into 3 piles (Left, Center, Right), the number of cards in the n-th card's pile, if dealing in a pattern L, C, R, C, L, C, R, C, L, C, ... [as any thoughtful six-year-old will try to do when sharing a pile of candy among 3 people].
 * [A178815](http://oeis.org/A178815) ([L02 program](178/A178815.asm)): First base of a nonzero Fermat quotient mod the n-th prime.
 * [A178828](http://oeis.org/A178828) ([L24 program](178/A178828.asm)): Partial sums of floor(3^n/10)/2.
 * [A178872](http://oeis.org/A178872) ([L21 program](178/A178872.asm)): Partial sums of round(4^n/7).